warnotte/NoobSynth3/README.md

 - Control IO:
   - Gate button is momentary.
   - Mini keyboard sends CV + Gate.
+  - MIDI panel lets you select an input/channel and enables velocity output.
   - Sequencer can Run/Stop and is useful for live tweaking.

 ## Presets